tukpedro/cloud-msg-app/README.md

 ## 🛠️ Project setup <a name = "setup"></a>

-To get a development environment running, clone the repository and install the dependencies:
+To get a development environment running, clone the repository and install all required dependencies:

 ### Cloning the repository